elastic/integrations/packages/gcp/docs/README.md

 | source.packets | Packets sent from the source to the destination. | long |
 | source.port | Port of the source. | long |
 | tags | List of keywords used to tag each event. | keyword |
+## GCP Credentials
+GCP credentials are required for running GCP integration.

 ### DNS